OutrunDao/Outstake/README.md

 **YT** is not only a tool for helping long-term stakers earn more yield but also a **truly fungible, universal yield token**.
 Additionally, it represents Web3's first **decentralized algorithmic stablecoin** anchored to **native yield rates**.
 In the competitive market, **YT** remains connected to these **native yield rates**.
 Looking ahead, Outrun will utilize **YT**’s unique features and community to develop even more **innovative products**.

-### The mathematical model of REY
+### The mathematical model of YT

 While **YT** may appear simple on the surface, the ability for **YT** to be freely traded and for any **YT** holder to redeem native yields at any time introduces a highly complex game-theoretic process and mathematical model.

 The following, we construct a **minimal model** to calculate impermanent profit and losses.

-Assuming that the accumulated native yield in the YieldPool is 0, and 1 YT is pegged to the yield produced by 1 native yield token over 1 day, which we denote as y.&#x20;
+Assuming that the accumulated native yield in the YieldPool is 0, and 1 YT is pegged to the yield produced by 1 native yield token over 1 day, which we denote as _**y**_.

 User A stakes **𝑎** native yield tokens and locks them for **𝑚** days, which will mint **𝑎𝑚** YTs.
 We will consider other users as a collective entity, referred to as User B, who stakes **𝑏** native yield tokens and locks them for **𝑛** days, which will mint **𝑏𝑛** YTs.